jamespares/Linear-regression/README.md

 **Predicting Median House Values in Boston**

-**Objective:**  Utilize multiple linear regression to analyze the relationship between housing characteristics and predict median house values in the Boston area.
+**Objective:**  Utilise multiple linear regression to analyse the relationship between housing characteristics and predict median house values in the Boston area.
 Focus is placed on the variables 'rm' (average rooms per dwelling) and 'lstat' (percentage of lower status population).

 **Data Source:**

-Boston Housing Dataset:
-Widely used dataset originally published by Harrison and Rubinfeld (1978), obtained from the U.S. Census Service.
+Boston Housing Dataset: Widely used dataset originally published by Harrison and Rubinfeld (1978), obtained from the U.S. Census Service.

 **Variables:**